hausec/PowerZure/README.md

 ## Requirements

 The "Az" [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-4.2.0) module is the primary module used in PowerZure, as it handles most requests interacting with Azure resources.
 The Az module interacts using the Azure REST API.
+It can be installed via PowerShell command `Install-Module -Name Az`

 The AzureAD PowerShell Module is also used and is for handling AzureAD requests.
-The AzureAD module uses the Microsoft Graph API.
+The AzureAD module uses the Microsoft Graph API and can be installed via the PowerShell command `Install-Module -Name AzureAD`

 ## Usage